Jensen MotorSport: 2000's

 In 2006, Jensen MotorSport competed in the Champ Car Atlantic championship with drivers Tim Bridgman and Steve Ott.
 Jensen MotorSport also operated a two car team in the Formula BMW USA championship for drivers Tom Sutherland and Frankie Muniz.
 Muniz was already a well known celebrity, having starred in the FOX television show Malcolm in the Middle, and contracted Jensen MotorSport for development as a professional race car driver over a 2-year term.

 In 2007, Jensen MotorSport again competed in the Champ Car Atlantic series with 3 cars for Muniz, Tom Sutherland, and Dominick Muermans.
 Sutherland finished 21st in points with a best finish of 13th.
 Muniz finished 22nd with a best finish of ninth at Toronto.
 Muermans only competed in the first two rounds of the championship.

 In 2008, the Champ Car World Series merged with the IndyCar Series.
 Jensen MotorSport continued in the Atlantic Championship with one car for Finnish driver Henri Karjalainen, who finished 17th in points with a best finish of 10th at Circuit Trois-Rivières.

 In 2009, Jensen MotorSport operated two cars in the Atlantic Championship with drivers including 2008 series champion Markus Niemelä, Matt Lee, and Davíd Garza Pérez.
 Niemelä finished sixth in points, making seven starts with the team after driving in the first five races for Newman Wachs Racing.
 Jensen MotorSport returned to full-time competition in the Formula BMW Americas championship with American driver Barrett Mertens.
 The company also was contracted by Dipdive Network to shoot a series of videos with music group Black Eyed Peas.
 Team owner Eric Jensen was awarded the Team Owner of the Year award at the end of season Atlantic Championship banquet.

 In 2010, Atlantic Championship ownership put the series on hiatus in March 2010.

 Jensen MotorSport announced in November 2010 that it would enter multiple cars in the Firestone Indy Lights championship in 2011 with Canadian David Ostella driving one car in a partnership with Dipdive Network.
 Mexican Juan Pablo García was signed to drive the second car.
 Ostella finished ninth in points with a best finish of fourth in the season opener at St. Petersburg.
 García drove in the first four races of the season before leaving the team with a best finish of eighth.
 Team owner Eric Jensen attempted to drive in the Toronto race but was unable to run competitive practice speeds after several years out of the cockpit and did not start the race.
 British driver Oliver Webb made four starts later in the season for the team and finished on the podium in third in his first start at Edmonton.
 Webb finished 18th in points.
 Jensen MotorSport also announced Driver Development initiatives to train young race car drivers.

-The team is based in Toronto, Ontario, Canada; with locations in Montreal, Quebec and Orlando, Florida, USA.
+The team is based in Toronto, Ontario, Canada; with locations in Montreal, Quebec and Orlando, Florida, United States.